mrz1836/go-sanitize/README.md

-godocs                   Sync the latest tag with GoDocs govulncheck-install      Install govulncheck for vulnerability scanning help                     Show this help message install-go               Install the application (Using Native Go) install-releaser         Install the GoReleaser application install                  Install the application lint                     Run the golangci-lint application (install if not found) release-snap             Test the full release (build binaries) release-test             Full production test release (everything except deploy) release                  Full production release (creates release in GitHub) tag-remove               Remove a tag if found (tag-remove version=0.0.0) tag-update               Update an existing tag to current commit (tag-update version=0.0.0) tag                      Generate a new tag and push (tag version=0.0.0) test-ci-no-race          Runs all tests via CI (no race) (exports coverage) test-ci-short            Runs unit tests via CI (exports coverage) test-ci                  Runs all tests via CI (exports coverage) test-no-lint             Runs just tests test-short               Runs vet, lint and tests (excludes integration tests) test-unit                Runs tests and outputs coverage test                     Runs lint and ALL tests uninstall                Uninstall the application (and remove files) update-linter            Update the golangci-lint package (macOS only) update-readme            Update the README.md with the make commands vet                      Run the Go vet application
+godocs                   Sync the latest tag with GoDocs govulncheck-install      Install govulncheck for vulnerability scanning help                     Show this help message install                  Install the application install-go               Install the application (Using Native Go) install-releaser         Install the GoReleaser application lint                     Run the golangci-lint application (install if not found) release                  Full production release (creates release in GitHub) release-snap             Test the full release (build binaries) release-test             Full production test release (everything except deploy) replace-version          Replaces the version in HTML/JS (pre-deploy) run-fuzz-tests           Runs fuzz tests for all packages tag                      Generate a new tag and push (tag version=0.0.0) tag-remove               Remove a tag if found (tag-remove version=0.0.0) tag-update               Update an existing tag to current commit (tag-update version=0.0.0) test                     Runs lint and ALL tests test-ci                  Runs all tests via CI (exports coverage) test-ci-no-race          Runs all tests via CI (no race) (exports coverage) test-ci-short            Runs unit tests via CI (exports coverage) test-no-lint             Runs just tests test-short               Runs vet, lint and tests (excludes integration tests) test-unit                Runs tests and outputs coverage uninstall                Uninstall the application (and remove files) update-linter            Update the golangci-lint package (macOS only) vet                      Run the Go vet application
 ```
 <!-- make-help-end -->